tysont/boxcar/README.md

 To spin up a VM, just follow a few simple steps:

 1. Git clone this repo.
-2. Run Prepare.sh from root.
-3. Navigate to the newly created Build directory.
-4. Run 'vagrant up' (can optionally add --provider virtualbox or --provider vmware_fusion).
+2. Run the [make](https://www.gnu.org/software/make/manual/make.html) default target (or check out other targets, eg. for VMWare Fusion).
+3. Input an account name and password (careful, these are plain text for now).

-## Customizing VM Creation
+## Customizing VM Creation Process

-To tweak the VM creation process, you can add/edit scripts in one or more of the project subdirectories for an environment:
+To tweak the VM creation process, you can add/edit scripts in one or more of the script subdirectories:

-1. Edit the scripts under Bootstrap, which control the entire provisioning lifecycle.
+1. Edit the scripts under Bootstrap, which control the provisioning lifecycle.
 2. Add/edit scripts under Install, run first by the vagrant account with sudo.
-3. Add/edit scripts under Configure, run second by the user account at login.
+3. Add/edit scripts under Login, run second by the user account at login.
-4. Add/edit scripts under Cleanup, run last by the user account at login.
+4. Add/edit scripts under Finalize, run after everything else by the user account at login.

-You can also combine multiple environments by copying/cloning them into the Environments folder (eg. if I want separate provisioning steps for my home/work environment), although it's worth noting that script name collisions could cause issues.

 *Send me a PR if you clean things up or add cool stuff please - thanks!*